PurdueCAM2Project/HELPSweb/source/join.rst

 - Some students think "doing research" means disappearing for five years and coming back with world-changing discovery or invention.
-  It does not work that way.
-You need to regularly (about once a week) report progress.

 - Financial support is free money and students have complete freedom doing whatever they want.